USDA-FSA/fsa-design-system/guides/applications/header.md

 ## Department and Agency

-On all FSA applications, the department name and agency name should be displayed in a consistent style and location.
-Based on the screen width, the department and agency name should be spelled out on larger screen sizes and condense as the screen size gets smaller.
+The department name and agency name shall be displayed in a consistent style and location as seen in the above example.
+These elements shall not be customized per application.
+The Design System will provide responsive behavior based on screen size and condense this section as the screen gets smaller.

 ## Application Name

-All FSA applications will display the application name in a consistant format.
-The format shall include the paired acronym to the left of the application name that is fully spelled out.
+The application name shall display as shown in the following format: a paired acronym to the left of the application name that is fully spelled out.
 On smaller screens and resolutions, only the application acronym will be shown.

 ## Application Logo

-All FSA applications should have a consistant look and feel from a branding perspective and shall not use an application specific logo.
+FSA applications shall not use an application logo.

 ## Application Help

-All FSA applications should include a way for the User to receive help while performing tasks.
-All FSA applications should utilize a help icon located next to the User name (see below screenshot).
+All FSA applications shall use a help icon located next to the User name (see below screenshot) to access the application's help system.
 When clicked the User will be taken to a separate page with instructions on how to receive help, based on the specific application.
+The content of the help system shall be decided by Business Requirements for the specific application.
+The design system only specifies a consistent mechanism to access the help system.

 ## User Profile & Control System

-When a User is logged in to an FSA application their username will be displayed right justified and next to the Application Help icon.
-A Dropdown should be available to control User specific details and actions.
-The following labels and controls should always be available within the User Control dropdown:
+When a User is logged in to an FSA application their Display Name will be shown right justified and next to the Application Help icon.
+A Dropdown shall be available to control User specific details and actions.
+The following labels and controls shall always be available within the User Control dropdown:

   * User Role Label(s)
-  * Edit Profile Link
+  * View/Edit Profile Link
   * Application Sign Out Button

 <a href="{{ site.baseurl }}img/subcategories/applications/user-control-dropdown.jpg" target="_blank"><img src="{{ site.baseurl }}img/subcategories/applications/user-control-dropdown.jpg" alt="Image of FSA User Controls"></a>